Child Support Our Dedication to the Cause of Your Family is Unparalleled

 Carrollton Child Support Lawyer

-Protecting the Best Interests of Your Children
+Protecting the Best Interests of Your Children in Collin and Denton Counties

 In Texas, all parents have a legal duty to financially support their children.
 During a divorce, difficult decisions must be made to determine the amount of support required from each parent.
 Traditionally, the non-custodial parent is required to pay the custodial parent child support in an amount deemed appropriate to support the needs of the child.